UK Mains Supply — Key Facts

 This deep dive covers UK Mains Supply — Key Facts within Mains Electricity & Safety for GCSE Physics.
-Revise Mains Electricity & Safety in Electricity for GCSE Physics with 13 exam-style questions and 30 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
-It is section 2 of 17 in this topic.
+Revise Mains Electricity & Safety in Electricity for GCSE Physics with 18 exam-style questions and 30 flashcards.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+It is section 2 of 16 in this topic.
 Use this deep dive to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position